galaxyproject/galaxy-language-server/client/README.md

 ## Extract macro

 You can select (a complete) XML element and then extract it to a local macro (directly in the tool wrapper) or into an external macro file.
-If there are several imported macro files you can choose where to put them or if there is no imported file it will be created and imported directly.
+If there are several imported macro files, you can choose where to put them or if there is no imported file it will be created and imported directly.

 ![Demo feature expanded macros](../assets/feature.extract.macro.gif)